uthmanrahimi/logmug/README.md

-# # AnalyticsCore
+# # Logmug

-**AnalyticsCore** is a small middleware based on **.NET5** which helps developers to logs all incoming requets to their applications into a filestorage.
+**Logmug** is a small middleware based on **.NET5** which helps developers to logs all incoming requets to their applications into a filestorage.

+- Righ now the only provider which is supported is **SqlServer**.
+- next provider is mongodb

 # How to use it